 For information on how apply to our program, or to find out about financial aid possibilities, visit Marquette University's online Graduate School Bulletin.
 If you go to the Graduate School website, you will find links to forms and an online application to the graduate program.
 Candidates from groups underrepresented in the study and profession of theology, especially women, are encouraged to apply.
 For the most detailed presentation of our graduate programs available, see our Policies and Procedures, Graduate Program Information, 2015-2016.

 The Department of Theology also has an MA-level degree offered in conjunction with the university's Trinity Fellows Program, a 21-month work/study graduate fellowship program.
-To be eligible, applicants need to have completed service in the Peace Corps, Jesuit Volunteer Corps, Americorps or other comparable post baccalaureate full-time volunteer service organization.
+To be eligible, applicants need to have completed service in the Peace Corps, Jesuit Volunteer Corps, Americorps or other comparable post-baccalaureate full-time volunteer service organization.

-Two or three incoming M.A. students per year will receive two straight years of 18 credits of free tuition (enough to pay for all courses).
+As many as four incoming M.A. students per year will receive two straight years of 18 credits of free tuition (enough to pay for all courses).
 The continuation of one’s financial aid award from year to year is conditional on sufficient academic progress.

 Information on the financial aid for the M.A.C.D. program can be obtained by contacting Dr. Susan Wood, SCL (firstname.lastname@example.org), who is in charge of this program.